How to cure your hangover the Australian way

 The crispy, salty taste will make you feel so much better, and it’ll wash down wonderfully with the aforementioned coffee/green juice/Bloody Mary.

-We’ve found the best places down under to purge like/on a lil piggy.
+There's a Facebook forum dedicated to sourcing the best places Down Under to purge like/on a lil piggy.

 Australia is filled with natural springs.
 The majesty of the waterfall lies within their beauty, obviously, but they also reinvigorate the senses.
 You’ll revive the cells with a dip, revive the nerves with the aggressive water pressure, and revive the brain with the layman’s puzzle of how they logistically work without running out of water.
 Let your slow brain chew on that one for a while.